Tax In Switzerland – Things You Need To Know

 Different Taxes You Will Need To Pay

 You will need to pay communal tax, cantonal tax and direct federal tax.
 Also, if you belong to the Roman Catholic, Protestant (or the Christ Catholic Church) you will need to pay Church taxes on top.
-You will be asked if you attend one of these churches (for other religions the Swiss tax authorities does not collect taxes) when you register at your local Gemeinde.
+You will be asked if you attend one of these churches (for other religions the Swiss tax authorities do not collect taxes) when you register at your local Gemeinde.

 Couples Taxed As One

-- Married couples are taxed together as one
+- Married couples are taxed together as one.

 - You are taxed dependant on where you are living on 31st December each tax year